 Ryan Block, writing for Engadget:

-On February 5, 2008, Greg Joswiack, vice president of Worldwide iPod and iPhone Product Marketing, announced a 16GB model.
+On February 5, 2008, Greg Joswiack, then vice president of Worldwide iPod and iPhone Product Marketing, now in charge of all product marketing, announced a 16GB model.
 From Apple:

 There was still no subsidized price, even on contract, but there was movement.